leekevinyg/js-algorithms-sandbox/src/snakesAndLadders/README.md

 position is occupied by a snake, then the player slides down the board to whereever the snake leads.
 The goal is to get to the final position in the board.
-For the purposes of this question, we assume we can control the dice roll.
-The goal is to find the shortest number of moves that it will take to get to our goal position.
+For the purposes of this question, we assume we can control the dice roll and the goal is to find the quickest way up the board to the final position.

 **Solution (Using BFS)**